|

 Tour Sarasota Architecture is a two-hour driving tour that explores Sarasota’s architecturally significant buildings.
 It received the 2010 Outstanding Preservation Education / Media award from the Florida Trust for Historic Preservation. www.floridatrust.org

-Developed by the Sarasota Architectural Foundation, with support from the Sarasota Convention and Visitors Bureau (SCVB), The Ringling College of Art and Design, the Gulfcoast Chapter of the American Institute of Architects and the Sarasota County History Center in 2009.
-The Ringling College of Art and Design adopted the project as part of its Ringling College Design Center – a program where advanced students take on community design projects for school credit.
+Developed by the Sarasota Architectural Foundation, with support from the Sarasota Convention and Visitors Bureau (SCVB), The Ringling College of Art + Design, the Gulfcoast Chapter of the American Institute of Architects and the Sarasota County History Center in 2009.
+The Ringling College of Art + Design adopted the project as part of its Ringling College Design Center – a program where advanced students take on community design projects for school credit.

 Tour Sarasota provides a great overview to Sarasota's rich architectural heritage with the majority of the featured buildings celebrating a body of regional architecture called the Sarasota School of Architecture, built between 1940 and 1970.